0glabs/0g-doc/docs/og-chain.md

 A key differentiator of 0G is its **ability to efficiently manage large volumes of data with exceptional throughput**, thanks to its horizontally scalable architecture.
 At the core of this architecture is **0G Consensus**, the system's unique consensus mechanism.

 0G Chain is also designed with modularity in mind, making it highly adaptable for AI and other data-heavy applications.
-Its ability to separate the DAlayer from the data storage layer allows AI tasks, including large-scale training or inference, to access and store data efficiently.
+Its ability to separate the DA layer from the data storage layer allows AI tasks, including large-scale training or inference, to access and store data efficiently.
 This makes 0G an optimal solution for decentralized AI infrastructures.

 ## 0G Consensus: A Distributed Approach